synw/django-mqueue-livefeed/README.md

 Django Mqueue Livefeed
 ======================

-Realtime feed for Django Mqueue events.
-Features:

-- Push Django Mqueue events and logs to a private channel
-- See the events real time in a dashboard
+Realtime feed and dashboard for monitoring events from multiple sites.
+This watches events coming from multiple sites via websockets.

 Dependencies
 ------------